simonthum/git-sync/README.md

 non-interactive, but will cautiously exit with a useful hint or error if there is any kind of problem.

-It is ultimately intended for git-savy people.
+It is ultimately intended for git-savvy people.
 As a rule of thumb, if you know how to complete a failed rebase, you're fine.

 For a really nice explanation in an advanced use case, have a look at this blog post: